Learn how to find duplicate values and highlight duplicate rows in Excel using conditional formatting through useful examples!

 How to highlight four duplicates in Excel

-In the example, you want to find and highlight duplicates using a new rule.
+You want to find and highlight duplicates using a new rule in the example.

 How the formula works: